xerlaet/FoundationPoseROS/README.md

 ## Overview

-FoundationPoseROS: A real-time 6D object pose estimation pipeline that integrates SAM2 for segmentation and FoundationPose for model-based pose estimation, with support for both ROS1 and ROS2 systems.
+FoundationPoseROS: A real-time 6D object pose estimation pipeline that integrates SAM2^[1] for segmentation and FoundationPose^[2] for model-based pose estimation, with support for both ROS1 and ROS2 systems.

 ## Contents